websecurify/node-roost/README.md

 This order is not finalised but this is what it is at the moment.
 The order of execution is pre-selected to avoid confusion and to provide some level of consistency.
 You can choose your own arbitary order by using tasks.

-Tasks are esentially mini roost config files and they can next inside the same roost directives as the ones described previously.
+Tasks are esentially mini roost config files and they can nest inside the same roost directives as the ones described previously.
 Tasks can also provide dependencies.
 For example:

 	{
 		"tasks": {